 There’s a long story on how and why I came to apply for a Farm loan with the Farms Services Agency (FSA) / USDA and I’ll leave that for another post.
 It was the only financing option available as a result of the mortgage crisis when the application was made.
-Important to note, in addition to three years farming experience, it’s also a condition of eligibility for an FSA Farm loan to be unable to obtain credit-financing elsewhere.
+Important to note, in addition to three years of farming experience, it’s also a condition of eligibility for an FSA Farm loan to be unable to obtain credit financing elsewhere.

-Two and half years later and still not able to secure financing to finish a half built house on 24 acres of land, that’s debt free.
+Two and half years later and still not able to secure financing to finish a half-built house on 24 acres of land, that’s debt free.
 All the work that went into six years of business development, is all but lost.
 It would take a minimum of three years to restore the lost effort although it can now never be recovered.
 There’s simply no way to ever recoup the lost opportunity

-I allege that in processing of the loan application FSA/ USDA personnel were negligent.
+I allege that in the processing of the loan application FSA/ USDA personnel were negligent.
 That they failed completely to follow their required procedures.
 That they attempted with fraud and mail fraud to have the application dropped for compliance issues and when that failed they drafted a declination letter with fraudulent explanations expecting they would never be questioned.
-However, they were mistaken an I will not stop my pursuit to hold them accountable and responsible until I have justice and vengeance.
+However, they were mistaken and I will not stop my pursuit to hold them accountable and responsible until I have justice and vengeance.

-I read all the loan requirements I was aware of, and as an accountant, the explanations being given for denial of the application were highly dubious, suspicious.
+I read all the loan requirements I was aware of, and as an accountant, the explanations being given for the denial of the application were highly dubious, and suspicious.
 Basically, the three reasons given for denial were:

 - I wanted to pay myself to work on capital improvements, which dumb and dumber termed as a request for living expenses.